oasis-tcs/openc2-ap-er/oc2edr.md

     * SHOULD respond with status code 400
     * MAY respond with status code 500
     * SHOULD respond with 'executable Target property not specified' in the status text
-* but cannot access the file specified in the device 'executable' property
+* but cannot access the file specified in the process 'executable' property
     * MUST respond with status code 500
     * SHOULD respond with 'cannot access file' in the status text